 From Chapter 4: Put a Fun Twist on Local Travel

+Does it feel like your kids are getting too much screen time?
 I hope these scree free activities kids will love help you start your summer off right and bond with the family.
 Which of these scree free activities for kids sounds like it become a new family favorite?
 There are so many ways to pass the time screen free from playing in a teepee tent to writing in a journal.
 Do you have any summer educational activities planned?
 I’d love to see your photos of your scree free activities!
 Share with us @familyfocusblog